 Is dry shampoo good for oily hair?

 Yes.
-Dry shampoo absorbs your natural oils, while still allowing your hair to look great!
+Dry shampoo absorbs your natural oils which leads to greasy hair, while still allowing your hair to look great!

 $21.48 – Shop this look

 Many women have found that shampooing daily, can contribute to oily hair.